morganmueller/rsv-portal/public/content/sections/aboutPageSectionText.md

 * A case investigation for a confirmed, probable, or suspect COVID-19 case determined that COVID-19 was the cause of death or contributed to the death

 ## Influenza‑associated pediatric deaths
-All deaths in children under 18 associated with influenza are reported to the NYC Health Department, as required by the [NYC Health Code](https://www.nyc.gov/site/doh/providers/reporting-and-services/notifiable-diseases-and-conditions-reporting-central.page).
+All deaths in children under 18 associated with influenza are reported to the NYC Health Department, as required by the <a href="https://www.nyc.gov/site/doh/providers/reporting-and-services/notifiable-diseases-and-conditions-reporting-central.page" target="_blank" rel="noopener noreferrer">NYC Health Code</a>.

 ## Health inequities
 Data received from emergency departments and electronic laboratory reports often lack information on demographic characteristics, such as race and ethnicity.
 Race and ethnicity information is most complete for COVID-19 cases and deaths.
 The NYC Health Department continues to work to improve completeness of this information for other illnesses.